glatard/one-voxel/robust-motion/README.md

 ## tl;dr

-  We observed
+  As observed
  [there](https://github.com/glatard/one-voxel/tree/master/verifyFiles)
- (see last animation) that the one-voxel perturbation had an effect on motion correction.
+ (see last animation), the one-voxel perturbation had an effect on motion correction.
 Here we observe the one-voxel perturbation has no effect on rigid registration when executed independently from motion correction.
 In motion correction, the initialization of registration